Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Abstract

 \section{Abstract}

 Many astronomical surveys are limited by the brightness of the sources, and gravitational-wave searches are no exception.
 The detectability of gravitational waves from merging binaries is affected by the mass and spin of the constituent compact objects.
 To perform unbiased inference on the distribution of compact binaries, it is necessary to account for this selection effect, which is known as Malmquist bias.
 Since systematic error from selection effects grows with the number of events, it will be increasingly important over the coming years to accurately estimate the observational selection function for gravitational-wave astronomy.
-We employ a range of machine learning methods to accurately and efficiently compute the compact binary coalescence selection function.
+We employ density estimation methods to accurately and efficiently compute the compact binary coalescence selection function.
 We introduce a simple pre-processing method, which significantly reduces the complexity of the required machine learning models.
-As a demonstration of our method, we reproduce and extend the results from the recent LIGO--Virgo analysis of events from their second gravitational-wave transient catalog (GWTC-2), specifically, we account for spin-dependent corrections.
-Our results are entirely consistent with previously reported results.
-Including spin effects in the selection function increases the preference for an isotropic distribution of black hole spins, however, the changes are within statistical uncertainties.
+We demonstrate that our method has smaller statistical errors at comparable computational cost than the method currently most widely used allowing us to probe narrower distributions of spin magnitudes.
+The currently used method leaves $10-50\%$ of the interesting black hole spin models inaccessible; our new method can probe $>99\%$ of the models and has a lower uncertainty for $>80\%$ of the models.